Democrats Need to Fundamentally Rethink Everything

 “swipe left below to view more authors”Swipe →This approach filled a cultural void, particularly for younger men who may have felt sidelined by a liberal discourse focused on critiquing “toxic masculinity” rather than perhaps offering an alternative vision of masculinity.
 While Trump’s stance gave these voters a sense of purpose and belonging, Harris’s campaign largely struggled to connect with men, especially young ones.
 Her attempts to reach male voters through initiatives like “Dudes for Harris” fell short against Trump’s more visceral appeals.

 Moreover, Harris’s stance on Israel and Gaza—especially her refusal to break with any aspect of Biden’s policies— was toxic to many young, progressive voters, as well as Arab and Muslim voters.
-Cities like Hamtramck and Dearborn, once Democratic strongholds, became symbols of a realignment, as longtime Arab and Muslim Democrats grew not only disappointed but actively mobilized against her.
+Cities like Hamtramck and Dearborn, once Democratic strongholds, became symbols of a realignment, as longtime Arab and Muslim Democrats not only grew disappointed but actively mobilized against her.
 Meanwhile, youth are vital messengers for any movement, carrying its energy across generations; their disillusionment with Harris, particularly over Gaza, broke a crucial link in that chain of support.

 And Trump’s appeal accelerated a political shift in the Latino community.
-His rhetoric on race and immigration resonated with segments of Latino voters, particularly men, who viewed themselves outside traditional racial categories, challenging Democratic assumptions about minority solidarity.
+His rhetoric on race and immigration resonated with segments of Latino voters, particularly men, who viewed themselves as outside traditional racial categories, challenging Democratic assumptions about minority solidarity.

-According to recent data, only 25% of Latinos identify as “people of color” similar to African Americans, skeptical of conservative messaging and aligned with progressive ideals.
+According to recent data, only 25 percent of Latinos identify as “people of color” similar to African Americans, skeptical of conservative messaging and aligned with progressive ideals.
 But larger pluralities of Latinos see themselves either as “white ethnics” or “bootstrappers” moving into mainstream American identity over generations, or as individuals who can “get ahead through hard work,” without being held back by systemic racism.
 Trump tapped into this mindset, using language that appealed to those who—like Irish and Italian immigrants of the past—aspired to integrate into America’s dominant social fabric, complicating standard narratives about Latino voting behavior and dramatically reshaping the coalition landscape.

 On top of all of these headwinds, Harris’s difficulties were compounded by the media landscape.
 While Trump skillfully sidestepped conventional scrutiny, dominating social media with provocative statements, Democrats found themselves constrained by mainstream news cycles and fact-checked speeches.
 In a media environment where attention is currency, Trump’s sensationalism gave him an edge.
 The Republican media ecosystem, meanwhile, thrived, reinforcing Trump’s narrative and overshadowing Democratic policies.
 Many on the right view media not just as news but as a worldview, while Democrats struggled to compete in the outrage economy Republicans have mastered.